Trail Bridge Project Shows Resilience and Triumph in Ethiopia’s Oromia Region

 2. Social media can serve as a connector

 The TRAIL team's management of various social media platforms has been instrumental in effectively spreading information and showcasing progress, thereby fostering a spirit of positive competition among the zones and woredas we’re working in across Ethiopia.
-Our Telegram group, which has around 400 members—including government officials, consultants, contractors, community leaders, and the Bridge Users Committee (BuC)—serves as a dynamic forum for sharing updates.
-Posts by the BuC, zone engineers, woreda heads, or engineers highlight progress in each area, inspiring others to follow suit.
+Our Telegram group, which has around 400 members — including government officials, consultants, contractors, community leaders, and the Bridge Users Committee (BUC) — serves as a dynamic forum for sharing updates.
+Posts by the BUC, zone engineers, woreda heads, or engineers highlight progress in each area, inspiring others to follow suit.

 The ORLB Facebook page has also consistently reported on trail bridge activities, enhancing program visibility and follower engagement.
 The positive feedback received is a source of encouragement, spurring us to intensify our efforts.